 We rely on third parties to perform all of our research and development activities.
-Our primary research and development effort takes place at the University of Waterloo in Ontario, Canada, where our technology was developed.
+Our primary research and development efforts take place at the University of Waterloo in Ontario, Canada, where our technology was developed, at the University of Colorado, at two research hospitals in Canada, at Anawah, Inc., and with our commercial partners.
 At this time, we do not have the internal capabilities to perform our research and development activities.
-Accordingly, the failure of third-party research partners, such as the University of Waterloo, to perform under agreements entered into with us, or our failure to renew important research agreements with these third parties, would have a material adverse affect on our ability to develop and exploit our technology.
+Accordingly, the failure of third-party research partners, such as the University of Waterloo, to perform under agreements entered into with us, or our failure to renew important research agreements with these third parties, may delay or curtail our research and development efforts.